joykirat18/GSoC-MusicBlocks-v4-palette-canvas/README.md

 ## Tech Stack

-The new musicBlock is build using `React + Typescript`.
+The new MusicBlocks is build using `React + Typescript`.
 This decision was taken to improve the performance and the code quality of the project.
 React virtual dom helps improve the performance, and strict type checking using Typescript over javascript helps improve the code quality.<br/>
 The palette was build using functional components and various hooks. <br/>
 [p5](https://p5js.org/) library is used to create and handle canvases. `p5.js` provides many inbuilt functions to draw graphics and turtles over the canvas. `p5.js` has several predefined functions which we can use to draw anything we want.
 The most basic (and necessary) functions are the `setup()` and `draw()` functions.
 A simple canvas using p5 in react can be created like this.